Joe Nemechek: Early Cup career

 In 1994, Nemechek joined Larry Hedrick Motorsports to drive the No. 41 Meineke Discount Mufflers Chevy.
-Despite missing two races, he had three top-ten finishes and finished 27th in the points standings.
-The next season, he moved his No. 87 team up to the Cup Series with sponsorship from Burger King, posted a fourth place finish at the MBNA 500 and finished 28th in points.
+Despite missing two races, he had three top-ten finishes and finished 27th in points.
+The next season, he moved his No. 87 team up to the Cup Series with sponsorship from Burger King, posted a fourth-place finish at the MBNA 500 and finished 28th in points.
 After he dropped to 34th in points, he abandoned his Cup Series team and signed to drive the No. 42 Bellsouth car for SABCO Racing.
 After losing his brother John in an accident at Homestead-Miami Speedway early in the year, Nemechek won the first two pole positions of his career, at California Speedway and Pocono Raceway, respectively.
-He posted four top-tens and finished a career-best 26th in points the following year.
+He posted four Top 10's and finished a career-best 26th in points the following year.
 Midway through 1999, he announced he would not return to the No. 42 team the following season when he picked up his first career victory at Loudon.
-He won two more poles at Martinsville and Talladega Superspeedway and finished thirtieth in points that year.
+He won two more poles at Martinsville and Talladega Superspeedway and finished 30th in points that year.